kamermans/docker-openmanage/README.md

 Dell OpenManage running in a self-contained Docker container.
 This container will run on RedHat, CentOS, Debian, Ubuntu, and probably most other Linuxes.

-#Firmware Upgrade
+# Firmware Upgrade
-To upgrade you dell's server firmware from Dell Global repository.
-Simply run.
+To upgrade you Dell's server firmware from Dell Global repository, simply run:

 `docker run --rm -ti --privileged --net="host" kamermans/docker-openmanage dsu`

-You are presented with an interactive TUI where you can select what firmware upgrades are available based on what is installed on your dell hardware/server.
+You are presented with an interactive TUI where you can select what firmware upgrades are available based on what is installed on your Dell hardware/server.

-Can upgrade all firmware, including but not limited to BIOS, DRAC, RAID controller, NIC.
+You can upgrade all firmware, including but not limited to BIOS, DRAC, RAID controller, NIC.

-#Server Administrator:
+# Server Administrator:
 This is a subtree-split and fork of the OpenManage container that Dell created.
 Notably, this image includes SNMP support and out-of-the box support for registration in OpenManage Essentials.
 Base Project: https://github.com/jose-delarosa/docker-images/tree/master/openmanage81